Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 What Is Leaky Gut, Really?

 Think of your gut lining like a coffee filter.
-It’s supposed to let nutrients through while keeping the bad stuff out.
+It’s supposed to let nutrients through while keeping harmful substances out.
 But when that filter tears—even microscopically—things like pathogens, toxins, and food proteins can slip into your bloodstream.
 Your immune system flags them as foreign invaders, sounding the alarm and releasing inflammatory messengers.

 This creates a vicious cycle: